phetsims/vector-addition/doc/model.md

 The _Explore 2D_ screen facilitates exploration of vectors in 2 dimensions, and introduces component vectors (and their various representations).

-To manipulate vectors:

-* add/remove vectors by dragging them between the toolbox and the scene
-* move a vector by dragging its tail (constrained to the scene's grid)
-* scale or rotate a vector by dragging its tip (constrained to the scene's grid)
-* component vectors cannot be directly manipulated

 There are 2 "scenes", each with a "snap mode" that determine which vector quantities snap to integer values.
 Selection of the scene is controlled by the radio buttons at the lower-right of the screen.